cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 a strategic partner of product teams in delivering value to customers.

 ## Enabling platform teams

-Another challenge for platform teams is the amount of cognitive load, when attempting to support multiple teams simultaneously.
+It is clear from these challenges that platform teams are faced with a number of diverse responsibilities which lead to cognitive load.
+Just as with their application team counterparts, this challenge grows with the number and diversity of users and teams they need to support.

+It is important to focus the platform team's energy on the experience and capabilities that are unique to their specific business.
 Ways to reduce load on the platform team include the following:

 1. Use implementations from managed service providers where reasonable
-1. Use open source frameworks and toolkits for creating docs, templates and compositions for application team use
+1. Leverage open source frameworks and toolkits for creating docs, templates and compositions for application team use
 1. Ensure platform teams are staffed appropriately for their domain and number of customers